top of page

 Psychological Control and Human Pet Training

-In the Whispers from the Imperial Cage universe, Imperials have long treated humans as lesser beings—"adorable pets.”
+In the Whispers from the Imperial Cage universe, Imperials have long treated humans as lesser beings, as "adorable pets.”
 Their belief system about humans has evolved around a few core misconceptions:

 Fear of “Primitive Languages”